 Despite the prevalence of main street businesses across the U.S., small business owners have traditionally faced difficulties when it comes to accessing financing.
 Luckily, the alternative lending industry has developed as a solution to this problem.

-Whereas small businesses are often turned away by banks and credit unions, alternative lenders offer business loans that are accessible, flexible, and fast to fund.
+Whereas small businesses are often turned away by banks and credit unions, alternative lenders offer business loans that are accessible, flexible, and quick to fund.

 Wondering if an alternative lending solution is right for your business?
 We’re here to help.

 In this guide, we’ll break down five of the top alternative lenders, the most common types of alternative loans, as well as the possible advantages and disadvantages of alternative vs. traditional bank lending—so you have all the information you need to make the best decision for your business.

 In short, alternative lending refers to business loans that are available outside of traditional bank lending.